 What are cursors?
 Explain different types of cursors.
 What are the disadvantages of cursors?
 How can you avoid cursors?

-Dynamic, Keyset-driven, Static and Forward-only.
+A: Cursors allow row-by-row processing of the result sets.
+Types of cursors: Dynamic, Keyset-driven, Static and Forward-only.
 See below for more information.
 Disadvantages of cursors: Each time you fetch a row from the cursor, it results in a network round-trip, where as a normal SELECT query makes only one round-trip, however large the result-set is.
 Cursors are also costly because they require more resources and temporary storage (results in more IO operations).
 Further, there are restrictions on the SELECT statements that can be used with some types of cursors.
 Most of the times, set based operations can be used instead of cursors.

-DYNAMIC, KEYSET, STATIC, and FORWARD_ONLY.
+The four types of cursors supported by Transact-SQL: DYNAMIC, KEYSET, STATIC, and FORWARD_ONLY.
 Difference lies with how the data is traversed by the cursor.

 (1)Type (2)Scrollable (3)Membership/Order (4)Column Values (5)Description